 “We hope superintendents and chief superintendents across England and Wales take advantage of this training opportunity and we will continue to find innovative ways to support the wellbeing and professional development of everyone in policing.”

-Courses are now available to book on the below dates and run from 0900-1500.
+Half-day training courses are now available to book .
 Superintendents and chief superintendents can secure a place by emailing [email protected]